Steps to Becoming an Addiction Counselor in Illinois

 The DOT rules apply to air travel, trucking, railroads, mass transit, oil and gas pipelines, and other vital transportation activities.
 The Substance Abuse Professional must function in a business setting that involves communications with the public (education and prevention) and with employers and employees.
 The competencies for assessments and referral are important as is case management.
 The SAP is the main point of decision for the benefit of the public.
 He or she does not work for the employer not have any duty to the employee beyond fairness and following the rules.

-Testing Process for Illinois
+Addiction Counselor Testing & Examination Process in Illinois

 IBS certification requires evidence of the education, work experience, and supervised on the job learning.
 The ICB uses letters and official documents to confirm time spent on the job training and past employment that may qualify as related experience.
 It is useful to note that work experience includes volunteer work, and this is particularly relevant to recovered addicts that take part in counseling programs.
 The voices of recovered addicts are powerful and can impact recovering addicts and those trying to decide to initiate treatment.